-Despite gender blindness being well documented in entrepreneurship studies and refugee entrepreneurship (Adeeko and Treanor, 2022), comparing the experiences of African refugee entrepreneurs (Adeeko and Treanor, 2022) and Syrian women refugees in the United Kingdom (Alkhaled and Sasaki, 2022), Ukrainian women refugees in the United Kingdom and Romania do not share having to manage gendered assumptions or socio-cultural expectations (Al-Dajani, 2023).
+Despite gender blindness being well documented in entrepreneurship studies and refugee entrepreneurship (Adeeko and Treanor, 2021), comparing the experiences of African refugee entrepreneurs (Adeeko and Treanor, 2021) and Syrian women refugees in the UK (Alkhaled and Sasaki, 2022), Ukrainian women refugees in the UK and Romania do not share wrestling with gender assumptions or socio-cultural expectations (Al-Dajani, 2023).
 Instead, our participants, except for one (MarUK), illustrate synergy among their identities as mothers and entrepreneurs.
-Our findings indicate a significant, yet often overlooked, role that these women fulfil as active citizens and contributors to the military, influencing both their experiences and the future of their nation (Lönnroth-Olin et al., 2023).
+Our findings indicate a significant, yet often overlooked, role that these women fulfil as active citizens and contributors to the military, influencing both their journeys and the future of their nation (Lönnroth-Olin et al., 2023).
 This novel finding contests the prevailing narrative of masculinised nationhood (Peng et al., 2022), which positions men as heroes and women as vulnerable victims (Williams, 2016).
 The empowerment of these women occurs at the intersection of motherhood, as providers for their children, and national identity, as army supporters and financiers, participating alongside their husbands, who are actively engaged in a war to defend Ukrainian nationhood and freedom.
 However, without undermining their pride and actions as Ukrainian citizens, ready to sacrifice themselves for their country, some of them experience identity crises, duelling between their Russian upbringing and Ukrainian citizenship.

-In a context of displacement and precarity, the women's intersectional identities emerge as non-linear and transformative (Brown, 2021); the result of a dynamic process (Radu-Lefebvre et al., 2021) of navigating contextual constraints and exercising their agency to overcome them (Christensen and Newman, 2024).
-All the experiences shape their identities, with some participants choosing to reclaim or reinvent some of their pre-war identities, while others chose to silence their refugee identities to avoid further loss and stigma (Adeeko and Treanor, 2022).
-Overall, as Ukrainian refugees remain marginalised, their hardships embody emotional reflexivity, enacted to reconcile many challenges by mobilising 'promises and hopes about new selves through offering a feeling of the possibility of agency and capability' (Muhr et al., 2019: 570) through entrepreneurship.
-It becomes evident that, when facing constrains, entrepreneurial action may provide a vehicle for identity re-negotiation (Chitac, 2023; Shepherd et al., 2020).
+In a context of displacement and precarity, these women refugees' intersectional identities emerge as non-linear and transformative (Brown, 2021); the result of a dynamic process (Radu-Lefebvre et al., 2021) of navigating contextual constraints and exercising their agency to overcome them (Christensen and Newman, 2024).
+All these experiences shape their identities, with some participants choosing to reclaim or reinvent some of their pre-war identities, like Palestinian refugees in Lebanon (Shepherd et al., 2020), while others chose to silence their refugee identities to avoid further loss and stigma (Adeeko and Treanor, 2021).
+Overall, as Ukrainian refugees remain marginalised, their hardships embody emotional reflexivity, enacted to reconcile many challenges by mobilising "promises and hopes about new selves through offering a feeling of the possibility of agency and capability" (Muhr et al., 2019: 570) through entrepreneurship.
+It becomes evident that, when facing constrains, entrepreneurial action may provide a vehicle for identity renegotiation (Chitac, 2023; Shepherd et al., 2020).